hr21don/levelsixsecurity/README.md

 Security within the Secrets App utilises minimal overhead  by using hashing, salting and password management through Auth0.

 * Auth0 helps you prevent critical identity data from falling into the wrong hands.
-We never store passwords in cleartext.
 * Passwords are always hashed and salted using bcrypt.

 ## Example grabbed from Database [userDB]